 It is difficult to recognize what acceptance is in this context.
 I went through this with my family for the past two decades – going back and forth about what it means to accept that my child has a problem with drugs.

-The initial reaction to drug abuse is often resistance and disgust.
-Parents and teens can dance a pattern of cause, effect and reaction; again and again, not realizing what they are dealing with until it is too late.
+The initial reaction to drug use is often resistance and disgust.
+Parents and teens can dance a pattern of cause, effect and reaction again and again, not realizing what they are dealing with until it is too late.
 In doing this, we lose opportunities for early intervention.
-We are too eager to believe our kid’s half-hearted contrition’s and resume the illusion of “normalcy.”
+We are too eager to believe our kid’s halfhearted contritions and resume the illusion of normalcy.

-Unfortunately, our communities offer too little assistance and are quick to toss young addicts in jail for their petty drug-related crimes.
-Drug addiction in anyone’s family is a big cross to bear and helping an addict is not an easy path.
+Unfortunately, our communities offer too-little assistance and are quick to toss those struggling with substances into jail for their petty, drug-related crimes.
+Addiction in anyone’s family is a big cross to bear, and helping a loved one with addiction is not an easy path.
 Acceptance helps.

 Even with all the money or support in the world, it simply is not a parent’s sole responsibility to solve this problem for their child; your loved one has to choose recovery and believe they can succeed.
-At the end of the day, we are often left feeling powerless, but that doesn’t equal “giving up” or “rejecting an ugly condition”; it is a stark recognition of what one does not control.
+At the end of the day, we are often left feeling powerless, but that doesn’t equal “giving up” or “being in denial”; it is a stark recognition of what one does not control.
 That is what acceptance feels like.